Blake-Madden/i18n-check/README.md

   malformedStrings:    Check for malformed syntax in strings (e.g., malformed HTML tags).
   trailingSpaces:      Check for trailing spaces at the end of each line.
                        This is a code formatting check and is not enabled by default.
-  tabs:                Check for tabs (spaces are recommended).
+  tabs:                Check for tabs.
+                       (Spaces are recommended as tabs may appear differently between editors.)
                        This is a code formatting check and is not enabled by default.
   wideLines:           Check for overly long lines.
                        This is a code formatting check and is not enabled by default.